-The primary difference between bodily injury and personal injury, when speaking in general, is that personal injury usually refers to any type of injury that occurred as a result of someone else’s negligence.
+Is bodily injury the same as personal injury?
+The primary difference between the two is that personal injury usually refers to any type of injury that occurred as a result of someone else’s negligence.
 This injury could include a fall, a boating accident, a defective product injury, a pedestrian accident, or any number of other situations.

 In most cases, bodily injury is a phrase used only when discussing car accidents under New York State law.
 If you have questions about personal injury and bodily injury, they likely stem from concerns about your auto insurance coverage following a traffic accident on Long Island or elsewhere in the New York metropolitan area.